When clearing snow and ice from paths and pavements:

 - grit city centre footpaths; however we don't routinely grit footpaths outside the city centre, car parks or cycle tracks, so please take care!

-For a map of our primary gritting routes, see Winter services and gritting.
+See a map of primary gritting routes and salt bins.